 - Huge song catalog, around 50 million songs

-- Excellent featured playlists
+- Excellent featured playlists and music discovery

 - Effortlessly learn about artists biography through their about section